Rohit-554/FlutterX/README.md

 - Google Earth is currently unable to render all the data points effectively and only displays information for few states.

-This version is more concise and professional while retaining the original meaning.
-Let me know if you need further adjustments!

 <div style="display: flex; gap: 10px;">
   <img
     src="https://github.com/user-attachments/assets/71376adb-5ba6-4d60-a1f8-f17dca6f0b3d"